 Goals

-Goals measure specific objectives you’ve deemed as valuable to your business.
+Goals measure specific objectives you’ve deemed valuable to your business.
 Think of them as Google Analytics’ way of defining Conversions on your page.

 If a goal is completed multiple times during a single session, it will be counted as a single conversion.